GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 1. **Microcanonical ensemble** : an ensemble of systems that have each the same fixed energy
-2. **Canonical ensemble** : an ensebmle of systems each of wich can exchange its energy with a large reservoir of heat (Heat bath).
+2. **Canonical ensemble** : an ensemble of systems each of which can exchange its energy with a large reservoir of heat (Heat bath).
 This fixes their temperature
-3. **Grand canonical ensemble** : an enseble of systems, each of wich can exchange energy and particles with a large reservoir.
+3. **Grand canonical ensemble** : an ensemble of systems, each of which can exchange energy and particles with a large reservoir.
 This fixes the system's temperature and chemical potential.

 ## Canonical ensemble and Boltzmann distribution

-Let us consider a system with energy $\epsilon$ in an heat bath. the total Energy of system + heat bath is fixed and has value $E$ (thus the system is part of the canonical ensamble with energy $E$).
+Let us consider a system with energy $\epsilon$ in a heat bath.
+The total Energy of system + heat bath is fixed and has value $E$ (thus the system is part of the canonical ensemble with energy $E$).
 The heat bath has energy $E-\epsilon$.
 To each possible energy $\epsilon$ of the system is associated one microstate.
-Thus the probability that the system has energy $\epsilon$ is proportional to:
+Thus, the probability that the system has energy $\epsilon$ is proportional to:
 $$
 P(\epsilon) \propto \Omega(E-\epsilon)\times 1
 $$
-we can take the logarithm of the righthand side, and since $\epsilon << E$ we can perfrom a Taylor series expansion around $\epsilon=0$ up to the first order.
+We can take the logarithm of the right-hand side, and since $\epsilon << E$ we can perform a Taylor series expansion around $\epsilon=0$ up to the first order.
 $$
 \ln(\Omega(E-\epsilon))=\ln(E)-\frac{d\ln(\Omega(E))}{d\epsilon}\epsilon= \ln(\Omega(E)) - \frac{\epsilon}{k_B T}
 $$